calvinjanitra/calvinjanitra/README.md

 - 🌱 I’m currently learning on Front-End and Back-End Developing
 - 👯 I’m looking to collaborate on projects
 - 📫 How to reach me: calvinjanitra9@gmail.com
-- ⚡ Hobbies : listen to musics
+- ⚡ Hobbies : listen to music